nnnkit/all-docs-blogs/docs/react/lifecycle.md

 title: Lifecycle In React
 ---

+Lifecycle refers to the series of changes in the life of an organism.
+Like child, adult and old.
+Similarly react component also goes through series of change like mount, updating and unmount.

-Every component goes through phases, to understand this let me make a component.
+To understand this let us use below component.

 ```jsx
 class Hello extends React.Component {